-Buzz Aldrin, one of the Apollo 11 astronauts and second human to step on the moon’s surface , recently made a trek to the South Pole.
-He is still healthy and active- at 86 years old.
+Buzz Aldrin, one of the Apollo 11 astronauts and second human to step on the moon’s surface , trekked to the South Pole, healthy and active- at 86 years old.
 (Unfortunately, he had to be evacuated emergently due to developing high altitude sickness.)

 A woman made the news recently by celebrating her 103rd birthday.
 As was her routine, she spent the day at a senior citizen center- as a volunteer!